 The government reformed the way in which provision and support is made for children and young people with special educational needs and/or disabilities in England.
 New legislation (The Children and Families Act 2014) dates from the 1st September 2014.
 A new SEND Code of Practice also accompanied this legislation.
-More details about the reforms and the SEND Code of Practice can be found on the Department for Education's website: www.education.gov.uk/schools/pupilsupport/sen special educational needs and/or disabilities and their families.
+More details about the reforms and the SEND Code of Practice can be found on the Department for Education's website: www.education.gov.uk/schools/pupilsupport/sen

+The SEND Local Offer is a resource which is designed to support children and young people with special educational needs and/or disabilities and their families.
 It describes the services and provision that are available both to those families in Buckinghamshire that have an Education, Health and Care Plan and those who do not have a plan, but still experience some form of special educational need.
 The SEND Local Offer includes information about public services across education, health and social care, as well as those provided by the private, voluntary and community sectors.